Childcare

 • work with local groups to understand their needs and interests

-• arrange suitable local venues and times for classes
+• organise suitable venues for workshops and classes

 Working environment